eclipse-archived/ceylon-lang.org/documentation/1.3/ide/eclipse/install.md

 ---
 # #{page.title}

-The 1.3.1 release of the Ceylon IDE for Eclipse is available from our Eclipse plugin update site.
-Note that the version of the Ceylon compiler embedded in this release is compatible with the Ceylon 1.3.1 command line tools.
+The 1.3.3 release of the Ceylon IDE for Eclipse is available from our Eclipse plugin update site.
+Note that the version of the Ceylon compiler embedded in this release is compatible with the Ceylon 1.3.3 command line tools.

 ## Eclipse platform

-You'll need a clean installation of [Eclipse 4.6 Neon][eclipse], [Eclipse 4.5 Mars][eclipse] or of [Eclipse 4.4 Luna][eclipse].
+You'll need a clean installation of [Eclipse 4.7 Oxygen][eclipse].

 ## Java 7+ requirement